jncc/dnode/luigi/sentinel-workflow.md

 SentinelListTask
 =================
+Requires yesterday's available.json
 Gets latest available.json e.g. SentinelListTask/2016-11-13/available.json
-If this is older than 3 days, fail
+If latest record is older than 3 days, fail
-Queries ESA for last 3 weeks
+Queries ESA from latest record date
-Queries catalogue database for intersection (NOT IN) Makes new available.json for today
+Adds new records to the in-memory available list # don't fail on exception Queries catalogue database for intersection (NOT IN) Makes new available.json for today

 SentinelDownloadTask
 ====================
+Requires today's available.json
 Foreach file in available
     Download the file to S3
     If fails
         log
     else
         INSERT record into catalogue

+$ luigi SentinelDownloadTask --date (%DATE)